SilverStricker/LinearAndLogisticRegression-Using-Pytorch/README.md

 # LinearAndLogisticRegression-Using-Pytorch
-Linear And LogisticRegression Using Pytorch
+Linear And Logistic Regression Using Pytorch